38 interesting gamification examples to unlock user engagement & loyalty

 They rewarded users with points for doing things like customer reviews, and comments, answering customer queries, and sharing Teleflora on Facebook.
 Once users reached a certain level they earned badges and titles like ‘influencer’.
 There was even a leaderboard displaying the top contributing members.

-With a 105% increase in Facebook referrals, Teleflora’s conversion rates went up by 92%!
+With a 105% increase in Facebook referrals, Teleflora’s conversion rates jumped 92%!

 UNice Gamification Example: the one feature that helped quadruple newsletter sign-up rates